Succinct Description and Efficient Simulation of Non-Markovian Open Quantum Systems: Introduction

 \subsection{Related work}

 In the context of modeling open quantum systems \cite{breuer2002theory}, the hierarchical equations of motion (HEOM) approach \cite{tanimura2006stochastic,tanimura2020numerically} also yields an extended dynamics for the density matrix, but without using the weak coupling assumption.
-Rather, the truncation of the hierarchy of density matrix equations is determined by assuming a frequency separation.
-The positivity property has been verified numerically, while a theoretical analysis still remains open.
+Rather, the equations are truncated based on numerical observations.
+In principle, the quantum algorithms in this work can also be applied to those GQMEs from the HEOM approach, { provided that the approach can be proved to produce completely positive maps}.
+Meanwhile, since no error bound is available, it is difficult to prescribe the level of truncation in advance, which also makes it difficult to estimate the computational complexity.

-It has been shown in \cite{chruscinski_non-markovian_2010} that non-Markovian dynamics can either be written in a non-local form, \ie, with memory, or in a time-local form, with time-dependent generators.
-Sweke, Sanz, Sinayskiy, Petruccione, and Solano~\cite{Swe+16} considered such time-local quantum master equations, and constructed quantum algorithms.
+Another interesting development is to embody the memory effect using a local form of the GQME, where the generator consists of multiple Lindblad operators with time-dependent coefficients.
+In fact, it has been proved \cite{chruscinski_non-markovian_2010} that any nonlocal form of the non-Markovian dynamics can be rewritten in a local form with \emph{time-dependent} generators. {Due to the fact that the proof is non-constructive, the implementations of this type of Lindblad operators are empirical. } Sweke, Sanz, Sinayskiy, Petruccione, and Solano~\cite{Swe+16} considered such time-local quantum master equations, and constructed quantum algorithms.
 Their algorithms rely on Trotter splittings, by decomposing the entire generator into local operators.
+Since it is not yet clear how the GQMEs from the current approach, or those from the HEOM approach, can be expressed in time-local forms, a direct comparison of the computational complexity is not yet available.